pdebashis/myhugoblog/pdebashis.blog/content/About.md

 title: "About"
 date: 2021-06-05T02:47:09+05:30
 ---
 My name is <b>Debashis</b>. and I'm a code monkey.
 I specialize in cloud computing and big data.
+In this blog, you will find posts mostly pertaining to those two areas or anything similar.

 I am inspired by a character named Milo Pressman from the TV show 24.
 Check him out [here](https://en.wikipedia.org/wiki/Milo_Pressman).